solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 `last_voted_slot`, least significant bit is `last_voted_slot-81000`.

-The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume most restart decisions to be made in 9 hours.
+The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume that optimistic confirmation must halt within 81k slots of the last finalized block.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
 If enough validators failed to restart within 9 hours, then fallback to the manual, interactive `cluster restart` method.

 When a validator enters restart, it uses `silent repair shred version` to avoid interfering with those outside the restart.
 There is slight chance that